How to Frame a Basement Wall: A Complete Step-by-Step Guide

 Introduction

-Framing your basement walls is the first step toward creating a warm and inviting living space below ground level.
+Starting the framing of your basement walls is an exciting step toward creating a cozy and functional living space underground.

 Preparing the Space and Gathering Materials